kenokrieger/marketModel/README.md

 The -l option tells the compiler that the curand library is used.
 The -I option specifies the path to external dependencies.
 The resulting file will be placed in the build directory.

+To run on remote desktop call "query session" and execute the modified marketModel.bat file as an administrator.